 Per the Glenn County Department of Finance protocols, our agency administers monitoring processes and documentation requirements from sub-contractors in adherence to approved financial accounting practices.
 Our agency conducts desk audits and provides feedback with recommendations for improvement, if necessary.
-We will adhere to fiscal and grant eligibility monitoring for all subcontractors quarterly.
+We adhere to fiscal and grant eligibility monitoring for all subcontractors.
+The frequency of monitoring is conducted at a minimum quarterly.
+When a subcontractor has a corrective action item, CGTCAP staff submit the request in writing via a formal letter that outlines the due date and its correct action findings.
+The monitoring notice is sent to the subcontractor at least 30 days in advance.
+The subcontractor is given the option to hold the monitoring virtually or in person.
+Once the subcontractor completes the corrective action and informs us of its resolution, we finalize the monitoring report and maintain a hard copy and electronic copy of compliance.